Custom Search

 Which Via Maria?

-Now, imagine you are travelling to Milan, and you have a meeting in Via Maria alla Porta.
-You look up the street, and find Via Maria A. Porta and Maria alla Porta.
+Now, imagine you are traveling to Milan, and you have a meeting in Via Maria alla Porta.
+You look up the street on your map or smart phone, and find Via Maria A. Porta and Maria alla Porta.
 Oops.
 Now which one do you head for?
 Good question.
 Get the name wrong, and you’ll end up out of your way, and late for your meeting.
-To avoid this potential mishap, ask the area in which your meeting is.
+To avoid this potential mishap, ask the area in which your meeting is when you fix a date for a meeting.
 The reply should be something like ‘near the Duomo’ or ‘near Corso Garibaldi’, or whatever.

 As a matter of interest, Via Maria alla Porta is in the Caroli area of Milan, which is near the Duomo in the center of town.
 But, Via Maria A. Porta is in the Garibaldi area of town, which is not too far from the city’s main railway station.
 Actually, neither Via Maria is particularly far from the other, but they are far enough away from each other to cause confusion and problems.

-Moral: Get the street name, and the name of the immediate area.
+Moral: Get the street name, and the name of the immediate area when you are coming to Italy.

 Italy loves saints.
 They are everywhere.
-Kids and streets are named after them.
+Kids, streets and a few dogs are named after them.

 Say you have to be in Piazza San Marco for lunch, and you don’t know where it is.
-You pop ‘San Marco’ into your GPS, and it stares at you, blankly.
+You pop ‘San Marco’ into your GPS or Google Map equipped smart phone, and it stares back at you, blankly.
 Oh dear.
 Try putting ‘Marco San’ into the magic little device instead, and you should find what you are looking for.
-‘Piazza Marco San; which sounds vaguely Japanese; should have the desired effect too.
+‘Piazza Marco San’; which sounds vaguely Japanese; should have the desired effect too.

 Practice Makes Perfect!